LODSContent/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 01/Usecase01.md

 The lab also covers tasks related to ingesting sample data, optimizing delta tables, and building reports in Power BI for effective data analysis.
-The objectives aim to provide hands-on experience in utilizing Microsoft Fabric and Power BI for data management and reporting purposes.
+The objectives aim to provide hands-on experience in utilizing Microsoft Fabric and Power BI for data management and reporting purpo